FPtje/vscode-semaphore-ci/README.md

 ![Open job logs](./images/semaphore-ci-open-logs.png)

+Other notable features:

+- Automatic refreshing of the main view
+- Stop a running job
+- Re-run workflows with a single button

 ## Extension Settings

 This extension contributes the following settings:

-* `semaphore-ci.organisations`: The list of organisations that you have access to.
+- `semaphore-ci.organisations`: The list of organisations that you have access to.
+- `semaphore-ci.autorefreshDelay`: The delay between automatic refreshes.

 There is also a setting to set the API key, but that will be stored in a file in your home/config directory.
 This is not stored in the settings because it is unwise to leave an API key in a place that is synchronised to a cloud and other machines.

 ## Credits

-* Semaphore logo taken from [gilbarbara/logos](https://github.com/gilbarbara/logos) ([LICENSE](https://github.com/gilbarbara/logos/blob/40f3135/LICENSE.txt)).
+- Semaphore logo taken from [gilbarbara/logos](https://github.com/gilbarbara/logos) ([LICENSE](https://github.com/gilbarbara/logos/blob/40f3135/LICENSE.txt)).
-* Some other logos taken and modified from the [vscode/python](https://github.com/microsoft/vscode-python) extension ([LICENSE](https://github.com/microsoft/vscode-python/blob/1187381/LICENSE)).
+- Some other logos taken and modified from the [vscode/python](https://github.com/microsoft/vscode-python) extension ([LICENSE](https://github.com/microsoft/vscode-python/blob/1187381/LICENSE)).

 ## Release Notes